Why Am I So Insecure In My Relationship? Reasons & Ways To Cope

 2. Boost your self-esteem

-As we’ve said before, instead of looking at your partner for appreciation and validation, develop your self-confidence.
+Instead of looking at your partner for appreciation and validation, work on fostering self-confidence and self-esteem.
 Your sense of self-esteem and well-being should not depend on them.
+Here’s what to do when you feel insecure: find ways to become the best version of yourself for yourself.
 Focus on advancing yourself professionally, take an online course to develop your skillset, or work toward becoming healthier and fitter (if that is what will make you feel confident).

 Tell your partner